Glossary hero image

 What Are Prebiotics?

-Prebiotics are types of dietary fibre that serve as food for the beneficial bacteria in your gut.
+Prebiotics are types of dietary fiber that serve as food for the beneficial bacteria in your gut.
 Unlike probiotics, which are live bacteria, prebiotics help nourish and stimulate the growth of existing good bacteria.

 Common prebiotics include: